infusionsoft/keap-sdk/sdks/v2/javascript/docs/LeadSourceRecurringExpensesApi.md

 let opts = {
   'updateMask': ["null"] // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
 };
-apiInstance.updateLeadSourceRecurringExpenseUsingPATCH(leadSourceId, leadSourceRecurringExpenseId, leadSourceRecurringExpenseUpdateRequest, opts).then((data) => {
+apiInstance.updateLeadSourceRecurringExpense(leadSourceId, leadSourceRecurringExpenseId, leadSourceRecurringExpenseUpdateRequest, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);